• Skip to primary navigation

 3. Sunflower Oil

-Sunflower oil is easy to find in stores and fairly affordable, making it a great option.
+Sunflower oil is easy to find in stores and fairly affordable, making it a good peanut oil substitute.
 It has a neutral flavor, making a good option for most recipes.
 Its smoke point is around 440º F.

 4. Refined, Light or Blended Olive Oil